 - Ability to get around the boroughs, by public transportation and/or bike

-Please email your application to Leslie Davol (firstname.lastname@example.org) with subject line “Program Lead: [Name].”
-Include a cover letter and resume that is combined into a single PDF.
-Other material such as portfolios, work samples, and writing samples can also be included.
+Please email a cover letter/email and resume to Leslie Davol (email@example.com) with subject line “Program Coordinator: [Name].”
+Additional material such as portfolios, work samples, and writing samples can also be included.

 Quotes from our staff:

 “I definitely felt like I was making an impact.
 Whether it was introducing young kids to different areas of science/things I will be studying in college, or reading books to kids who don’t have someone at home to read to them, I felt that my presence aided them in several ways.
 Hearing all the different stories and working with children has also inspired me to do more service work” – Marco